kalisio/feathers-keycloak-listener/docs/Business_Logic.md

 ## Triggered actions

-It’s common practice to rely on triggered actions to imagine that, in the system,
+It is common practice to rely on triggered actions to imagine that, in the system,
-“event A” will
+_“event A”_ will
-automatically be followed by “event B”.
+automatically be followed by _“event B”_.

-But in a non-transactional world, e.g. when using asynchronous calls, well, desynchronization happens.
+But in a non-transactional world, e.g. when asynchronous calls occur, well, desynchronization happens.

-And by definition, triggered actions cannot handle those cases since those cases are exceptions from the desired behaviour where everything goes smoothly trhough triggered actions.
+And by definition, triggered actions cannot handle those cases since they are are exceptions from the desired behaviour.

 ## Search for consistency

 This aspect is orthogonal to the triggered actions principle, since:

-1. The search for consistency occurs in a differed way;
+1. The search for consistency occurs in a differed time;
-2. It can grab the system as a whole, not at action- and/or at entity-level.
+2. It can grab the system as a whole, not at action- and/or at entity-level only.

-You need to list the sanity checks you would like to perform regularly (ideally at once).
+You need to list the sanity checks you would like to perform regularly (ideally as a whole).
 For instance, if your database uses the following attributes for the User entity: